DefangLabs/defang-docs/docs/tutorials/configure-environment-variables.md

 Remember to replace `API_KEY` with your variable name and `actualvalue` with your actual value.

 :::tip
-You can view all of your config variables by doing `defang config ls`.
+You can view all the config variables you are storing in Defang by doing: `defang config ls`.
 :::

 ### Editing a config value